amphineko/yonagi/README.md

     -   (Optional) Initialize PKI and generate certificates for EAP-TLS (WPA-Enterprise)
     -   (Optional) Download client certificates from PKI dashboard to your devices

--   Restart by using the reload button on the top-right corner, to apply changes of your NAS clients/~~MPSKs~~/PKI
+-   Restart by using the reload button on the top-right corner, to apply changes of your PKI

 ## Features & Roadmap